joannjacob/Audio-Genre-Classification/README.md

   Using google drive create a folder in the "My Drive" directory called "DS 5500" within this add another called "Data"

 3.
-   Upload all files to the "Data" folder (you could change the path in the notebooks to whatever you want but this may easier)
+   Upload all files to the "Data" folder (you could change the path in the notebooks to whatever you want but this may easier as all participants used this path)